Easy Cheesy Hash Brown Casserole

 Growing up in the south, hash brown casserole was a staple at family gatherings.
 My favorite versions always had loads of cheese inside, creating a perfect creamy crunchy contrast with the roasted Corn Flakes on top.
 It’s no secret, however, that cheesy hash brown casserole is rather unfriendly to the waistline.

 Since I make healthy or lower calorie recipes here on my blog, I set out to conquer the task of making a lower calorie extra cheesy hash brown casserole.
-And while I don’t have any particular nutrition facts to compare my version to, I’m confident I’ve reduced the calories by roughly fifty percent based on ingredient selection.
+And while I don’t have any particular nutrition facts to compare my version to, I’m confident I’ve reduced the fat and calorie content by roughly fifty percent based on ingredient selection.

 The usual suspects for hash brown casserole include cream of mushroom or chicken soup, sour cream, butter, cheddar cheese or Velveeta, shredded potatoes, and Corn Flakes.
 Here’s a quick look at the swaps my version makes: